NASA-SUITS-Teams/JARVIS-2025/README.md

 <h2>Introduction!</h2>
 Hello everyone!
 We are Team JARVIS from Purdue University and Indiana State University.
-We highly encourage you to watch [this video ]([url](https://www.youtube.com/watch?v=eUtbqF5x5as))if you are interested in learning more about us: https://www.youtube.com/watch?v=eUtbqF5x5as
+We highly encourage you to watch [this video]([https://www.youtube.com/watch?v=eUtbqF5x5as])if you are interested in learning more about us: https://www.youtube.com/watch?v=eUtbqF5x5as

 We are developing the Pressurized Rover display and control system and the interoperability system to communicate data with our partner team, Aether-Net, at UT Austin.